GoogleCloudPlatform/click-to-deploy/k8s/jenkins/README.md

 This solution installs a single instance of Jenkins Server into your Kubernetes cluster.

-The Jenkins Pod is managed by a ReplicaSet with the number of replicas set to one (1).
+The Jenkins Pod is managed by a StatefulSet with the number of replicas set to one (1).
 The Jenkins Pod uses a PersistentVolume to store data, a LoadBalancer Service to expose the Agent Connector port to the cluster, and an Ingress to expose the UI to external users.
 If you need to limit access to the Jenkins UI,